 If you are interested in learning more, you can visit the U.S. Patent and Trademark Office and WIPO websites to read the official warning regarding this subject.
 There you will also find links to many international patent offices that have posted similar warnings and examples of these types of notices.

-Should you have questions regarding this matter, please do not hesitate to contact Gary Kaplan, JHTV’s Director of Intellectual Property, at 410-614-0949 or email@example.com.
+Should you have questions regarding this matter, please do not hesitate to contact Steven Kousouris, JHTV’s Interim Executive Director, Technology Transfer, at 410-614-0757 or email@example.com.